tgvaughan/remaster/README.md

 License
 -------

-ReMASTER is free software, and is released under the terms of version 3 of the GNU General Public License, which can be found in this directory in the file named COPYING.
+Remaster is free software, and is released under the terms of version 3 of the GNU General Public License, which can be found in this directory in the file named COPYING.